 - If I felt confident with money, I would…

-- One actionable step that I could take today to move closer towards financial freedom is to…
+- One actionable step that I could take today to move closer toward financial freedom is to…

-- What activities am I doing that is responsible for 80% of my financial results?
+- What activities am I doing that are responsible for 80% of my financial results?

 - How much money do I need to feel secure for the rest of my life?
 Why is this the amount?
 What does this amount mean to me?

-- Describe an instance where money helped you feel amazing/free?
+- Describe an instance where money helped you feel amazing/free.
 How much money did it take?
-Could that feeling be achieved with spending less?
+Could that feeling be achieved by spending less?
 Or spending nothing?